Sloan Struble: 2021–2022: Harmony House

 On January 11, 2021, Dayglow released its first song since 2019, "Close to You", along with an accompanying music video.
 On January 13, 2021, the single "Can I Call You Tonight?" was certified Gold.

 On February 22, 2021, Struble announced Dayglow's second full-length album, Harmony House.
 On the same day, Dayglow released the album's second single, "Something".
 According to Struble, "Something" reflects on the way social media is used, saying, "Stuff is never going to fulfill us, yet we are always wanting more and more and it’s just such an unfortunate waste of time".

 On April 1, 2021, the third single off of Harmony House, "Woah Man" was released.
 "Balcony" followed on May 6.

 On May 21, 2021 Harmony House was released through AWAL and Struble's own label Very Nice Records, alongside a music video for the second track on the album "Medicine".

-2022–present: People in Motion
+2022: People in Motion

 On June 21, 2022, Struble announced Dayglow's third studio album, People in Motion, alongside the lead single "Then It All Goes Away".
 On August 18, 2022, the second single off of People in Motion, "Deep End" was released.
 The following single, "Second Nature", was released on September 23, 2022.

 People in Motion was released on October 7, 2022.

+2023-present: Self-Titled & Tour

+On May 3, 2024, Dayglow released the single "Every Little Thing I Say I Do," its first new material in almost two years.
+On June 21, 2024, it released a second single, "Cocoon," which coincided with the announcement of a self-titled fourth record, Dayglow.
+Dayglow was released on September 13, 2024, with Struble stating that, "It felt like I had unlocked a trapped part of my brain creatively.
+It was like, ‘Oh yeah, this is what my music is supposed to sound like, this is Dayglow!’”

+The release of Dayglow coincided with the start of a national tour that started in Mexico City on September 13, and ended in Austin, Texas on November 23, 2024.